Andrek01/alexarc4shng/README.md

 * the plugin need pycurl (pip install pycurl or sudo -H pip install pycurl)
 * smarthomeNg 1.4.2 and above for the web-interface
 * a valid [Cookie](#cookie) from an alexa.amazon-Web-Site Session
+* if you work with Autologin the credentials have to be entered "base64"-encoded.
+You can encode you credentials [here](https://www.base64encode.org).
+If you enter your credentials like <strong>"user.test@test.gmail.com"</strong> you will get <strong>"dXNlci50ZXN0QHRlc3QuZ21haWwuY29t" </strong>.
+So please enter <strong>"dXNlci50ZXN0QHRlc3QuZ21haWwuY29t"</strong> in the /etc/plugin.yaml

 If you get in trouble by installing pycurl, please try the following:

 ```
  sudo apt-get update
  sudo apt-get install libcurl4-openssl-dev libssl-dev